luzhixing12345/Evaluation-of-attack-and-defense-strategies-for-Reid/Use.md

   - `SES`
   - `PNP`

-- `-record` (optional) : to record your evaluation result.
-It will be saved in an excel in the root path as `./result.xlsx`.
+Each result will be saved in an excel in the root path as `./result.xlsx`.
 Except long python terminal outputs, all your works will be recorded in file `./log.txt` with a short and clear notes, you don't need to worry about that `log.txt` will be recovered because all the notes would be written at the end of the file. **No argument**

 ## examples